cyverse-de/mgmt/docs/development.md

 New code changes should not be needed for adding a new environment.
 It's recommended that you use the `mgmt-configs env create`command to add a new environment to the database.

-## Adding a configuration section
+## Adding a configuration section as a domain type

 Code changes will need to be added to fully support adding a new configuration section.

 If the section is a top-level section containing other values, you'll need to either add a new `.rs` file to the `src/config_values` directory containing the code for the section, or add the section to an existing file in the same location.

-Each section in the configuration needs to have it's own Rust struct.
+Each section in the configuration needs to have it's own Rust struct that acts as a domain type.
 For example, the `Grouper` section of the config has a struct in `src/config_values/grouper.rs` that looks like the following:

 ```rust
 #[derive(Serialize, Deserialize, Clone)]